J-o-h-n-M/ePaperImageGenerator/README.md

 ![hello](https://github.com/J-o-h-n-M/ePaperImageGenerator/assets/8143724/af83f9b0-2661-4547-942d-09f608ebe686)

-and uploads it to the display with MAC using the access point at 192.168.178.89
+and uploads it to the display with MAC using the access point at the given IP address.